MUnique/OpenMU/deploy/all-in-one/README.md

   `docker compose -f docker-compose.yml -f docker-compose.prod.yml -f docker-compose.public.yml up -d`

 You can switch between them by recreating the `openmu-startup` service with the respective overlays.

+### When port 80 is in use (existing reverse proxy)

+If your host already uses port 80/443 (e.g., Nginx Proxy Manager), you have two options:

+1) Disable the bundled nginx and proxy via your reverse proxy:

+   - Start without our nginx service: `docker compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.lan.yml up -d --build --scale nginx-80=0`
+   - In your reverse proxy, forward to `openmu-startup:8080` (container name and port) with WebSockets enabled.

+2) Map the admin panel to an alternate host port (e.g., 8082):

+   - `docker compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.lan.yml -f docker-compose.admin-port.yml up -d --build --scale nginx-80=0`
+   - Access the admin panel at `http://<host>:8082/`.

+### Run without bundled nginx (use your existing reverse proxy)

+If you prefer to use your own nginx / reverse proxy, use the `docker-compose.no-nginx.yml` file which excludes the bundled nginx service and exposes the admin panel on host port 8082.

+- LAN:

+  `docker compose -f docker-compose.no-nginx.yml -f docker-compose.override.yml -f docker-compose.lan.yml up -d --build`

+- Public:

+  `docker compose -f docker-compose.no-nginx.yml -f docker-compose.public.yml up -d`

+Then, configure your reverse proxy to forward to `http://<host>:8082/` with WebSockets enabled.